Former Czech PM handed a conditional 2.5 year prison sentence

 Former Czech Prime Minister Petr Necas was handed a prison sentence of 2.5 years suspended for four years and a fine of CZK1mn (€41,953) for his role in bribing parliamentarians with lucrative public posts in exchange for their support for his cabinet’s tax package.

 The affair was one of the reasons his rightwing Civic Democrat led government collapsed in 2013 after police units stormed government offices and several ministries in what is probably the most high-profile police raid in Czechia’s history.
-Necas is the only Czech premier to be convicted of a serious offence up to now.
+Necas is the only Czech premier to be convicted of a serious offence committed in office up to now.

 Necas’ wife Jana Necasova (then Nagyova), who was the then head of his cabinet and who has also faced charges for abuse of military intelligence in a separate hearing, was handed a conditional 2 year prison term and a fine of CZK300,000 as was the then Deputy Minister of Agriculture Roman Bocek.